cstubens/antares_client/README.md

 ## Troubleshooting

-### "Failed to verify broker certificate"
+### "Failed to locate openssl certs file"

 The confluent_kafka library needs to verify the certificate of the server.
-If it fails to find your local root certificate authority certificates, it will print an error like: _`Failed to verify broker certificate: unable to get local issuer certificate`_.
+If it fails to find your local root certificate authority certificates, an error _`Failed to locate openssl certs file`_ will be printed.

 To fix this, first locate your root CA certificates file, which is usually called `certs.pem` or `ca-certificates.crt`.